-- Continue pursuing Provincial and Federal government financial assistance.
-Advocacy continues by the Region through memos to the province however to date only confirmed sources of funding have been included in this report. - 2.
+- 1. Continue pursuing Provincial and Federal government financial assistance.
+The provincial and federal governments have announced \$4 billion in funding but details on the allocation to Niagara have not yet been outlined. - 2.
 Leverage the Taxpayer Relief Reserve and Rate Stabilization reserves. - 3.
 Should the above be insufficient, use of other specific reserves could be recommended through the yearend transfer report. - 4.
 Deficit could be funded in the 2021 budget.
 In light of existing known pressures for 2021 this is least desirable.

 As of December 31, 2019 the Taxpayer Relief Reserve balance was \$23.8 million which is 4.2% of gross budgeted expenditures excluding agency boards and commissions (our minimum reserve target per the reserve policy is 10% of gross budgeted operating expenses or \$56 million at December 31, 2019).
-Should the Region draw approx. \$5 million from this reserve in 2020, it would be further depleted to \$18.8 million or 3.4% of gross budget.
+Should the Region draw approx. \$5.2 million from this reserve in 2020, it would be further depleted to \$18.8 million or 3.3% of gross budget.
 The depletion of this reserve to extremely low levels would eliminate the option of leveraging it to fund one-time pressures in the 2021 budget process.
 Funds in the reserve would need to be maintained to address unknown/unbudgeted risks in 2021 and beyond.